CahanLab/CellNet/README.md

 #### <a name="bulk_protocol">Running CellNet on AWS</a>

 The steps below demonstrate how to run RNA-Seq CellNet on AWS.
-You nned to log in to the [AWS console](https://console.aws.amazon.com), the click on EC2, and launch the CellNet image (ami-62065e75) on a c3.4×large or c3.8×large instance type.
+You need to log in to the [AWS console](https://console.aws.amazon.com), then click on EC2, and launch the CellNet_v_0.1.1 image (ami-2ab59855) on a c3.4×large or c3.8×large instance type.

 To log in to the running instance, type the following command in the shell/terminal, but _aws_private_key_ with the full path of the AWS key that you used to launch the instance.
 And replace _instance_public_dns_ with the public DNS of your instance that can be found in the AWS console